winterrocks/winterrocks/README.md

 - hän/he/him

 ## ⚡ Fun fact:
-- Obviously, I'm not a great snowboarder, but I still do it.
+- Obviously, I'm not a great :snowboarder:, but I still do it.
 Injuries so far:
   - Broken ribs many times
   - Dislocated shoulder x 4 and shoulder has been operated x 2 now:
-    - the 1st operation was Bankart repair and the 2nd operation Latarjet bone block
+    - the 1st operation was Bankart repair and the 2nd operation was Latarjet bone block

 <!--